viplix3/BoTSORT-cpp/README.md

 This repository contains an unofficial C++ implementation of BoT-SORT multi-pedestrian tracking algorithm.

+This implementation has been tested **on NVIDIA Jetson NX and it achieves real-time performance** on 1080p videos.

 [YOLOv8-tracking](https://github.com/mikel-brostrom/yolov8_tracking), [Official BoT-SORT](https://github.com/NirAharon/BoT-SORT) and [Official ByteTrack](https://github.com/ifzhang/ByteTrack) GitHub repositories were used as references.

 ## TODO